AxelothLeohryn/planorant/README.md

 ## Live Chat and Online Members

-- Every team has his own live chat.
+- Every team has its own live chat.
 - List of Online Members.
 - Typing status, messages grouped by day.